 - Project Procurement Management

 Project procurement acquires needed resources to complete the project.
-Depending on common practices of organization, project managers may simply requisition resources from organization, or they may have to purchase.
-Project Procurement Management includes following processes:
+Depending on common practices of the organization, project managers may simply requisition resources from the organization, or they may have to purchase.
+Project Procurement Management includes the following processes:

 - Procurement planning

 The need for project management skills within the practice of information security may not at ﬁrst be self-evident.
 It is emphasized that information security is a process, not a project.
 However, each element of an information security program must be managed as a project, even if the overall program is perpetually ongoing.
 This implies, among other things, that the security of the information is present in any establishment of the organization, being a pillar of the same, and serving as cross support to the entire organization.
 Project management involves identifying and controlling the resources applied to the project as well as measuring progress and adjusting the process as progress is made toward the goal.
 It is, in fact, a continuous series or chain of projects, each link in this chain could be a speciﬁc project, and each of these projects would be guided by the security systems development life cycle (SecSDLC).
 Some aspects of information security are not project-based; rather, they have managed processes.
 These managed processes include the monitoring of the external and internal environments during incident response, ongoing risk assessments of routine operations, and continuous vulnerability assessment and vulnerability repair.
 These activities are called operations and are ongoing.

 - Clear deﬁnition of project constraints, including a time frame, budget, and minimum quality requirements increases the likelihood that the project stays within them.

 - Establishing measures of performance and creation of project milestones simpliﬁes project monitoring.

 - Early identiﬁcation of deviations in quality, time, or budget enables early correction.

 Successful project management relies on careful and realistic project planning coupled with aggressive, proactive control.
 The project success may be deﬁned differently in each organization, but in general, a project has deemed a success when: